 When the overnight bank lending rate – also known as the fed funds rate – goes up, various lending rates that banks offer their customers tend to follow.

 So you can expect to see a hike in your credit card rates within a few statements.

-The average credit card rate hit a record high of 19.40% as of December 7, up from 16.3% at the start of the year, according to Bankrate.
-Some retail store credit cards are now carrying whopping rates of more than 30%.
+The average credit card rate is 18.77% as of November 2, up from 16.3% at the start of the year, according to Bankrate.com.

-“[Interest rate hikes] will most acutely impact those consumers who do not pay off their credit card balances in full through higher minimum monthly payments,” said Michele Raneri, vice president of US research and consulting at TransUnion.
+“This latest interest rate hike will most acutely impact those consumers who do not pay off their credit card balances in full through higher minimum monthly payments,” said Michele Raneri, vice president of US research and consulting at TransUnion.

 Best advice: If you’re carrying balances on your credit cards – which typically have high variable interest rates – consider transferring them to a zero-rate balance transfer card that locks in a zero rate for between 12 and 21 months.